Winnebago County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

 Winnebago County sits in east-central Wisconsin along the western shore of Lake Winnebago, with its county seat in Oshkosh.
-The county’s circuit court — Wisconsin’s general jurisdiction trial court — handles the full spectrum of civil, criminal, family, probate, and juvenile matters.
-The Winnebago County Clerk of Courts maintains all official case files and serves as the primary point of contact for the public when it comes to obtaining court documents.
-Whether you need a copy of a civil judgment, want to check the status of a criminal case, or are trying to locate probate filings, there are multiple ways to access records from this county’s courts.
+The county's circuit court — Wisconsin's general jurisdiction trial court — handles the full range of civil, criminal, family, probate, and juvenile matters.
+The Winnebago County Clerk of Courts maintains all official case files and is the primary contact for anyone seeking court documents.
+Whether you need a copy of a civil judgment, want to check a criminal case status, or are trying to locate probate filings, there are several ways to get what you need.

-Across the state of Wisconsin, court case information can be located through a combination of clerk’s offices, in-person public access terminals at courthouses, and online databases.
-WisconsinCourts.us may help users identify publicly available case details and navigate court resources statewide.
+Across Wisconsin, court case information can be located through clerk offices, in-person public access terminals at courthouses, and online databases.
+WisconsinCourts.us can help you identify publicly available case details and navigate court resources statewide.
 For Winnebago County specifically, the Clerk of Courts Office and the Wisconsin Circuit Court Access (WCCA) portal are the two most direct channels for searching and requesting records.

 How to Look Up a Court Case in Winnebago County?

-There are three principal methods for locating a court case in Winnebago County: online searching, visiting the courthouse in person, or submitting a written request.
+There are three main ways to find a court case in Winnebago County: searching online, visiting the courthouse in person, or submitting a written request.

 Online Searching via WCCA

-The Wisconsin Circuit Court Access (WCCA) portal is the state’s public database for circuit court case information.
+The Wisconsin Circuit Court Access (WCCA) portal is the state's public database for circuit court case information.
 It covers all Wisconsin counties, including Winnebago.
-Users can search by party name, case number, or citation number.
-Results typically display case type, filing date, charges or claims, disposition, and scheduled hearings.
-WCCA is free to browse online, though it does not provide downloadable copies of actual court documents.
+You can search by party name, case number, or citation number.
+Results typically show case type, filing date, charges or claims, disposition, and scheduled hearings.
+WCCA is free to browse, though it does not provide downloadable copies of actual court documents.

-For appellate matters, the Wisconsin Supreme Court and Court of Appeals Access (WSCCA) portal allows searches by case number, trial court case number, or litigant and attorney names.
+For appellate matters, the Wisconsin Supreme Court and Court of Appeals Access (WSCCA) portal lets you search by case number, trial court case number, or litigant and attorney names.

 In-Person Searching